cloudify-cosmo/cloudify-manager/tests/README.md

 All done!

+## Running Tests

 To test everything is working as it should, run:

 ```
 $ cd <root directory of cloudify-manager repository>
 $ nosetests -s tests/integration_tests/tests/agentless_tests/test_workflow.py:BasicWorkflowsTest.test_execute_operation
 ```

+## Using Docl
+* To get an overview of different features supplied by docl, see the README at [`docl`'s](https://github.com/cloudify-cosmo/docl) repo.

+* If you want to manaully start a manager container, run `docl run --mount`.
+The `--mount` flag will start the manager container with code running on your laptop, without it, you get a plain vanilla manager container.

+* Run `docl ssh` to ssh into the most recently started container.

+* Tests running in the integration tests will start and stop containers all the time.
+If tests are stopped halfway through, it is recommened that you run `docl clean` to remove left over containers.
+While this is not strictly required, every container is running a full blown manager on your laptop which is quite heavy in terms of resources consumed.

+* From time to time, you may want to make small modifications to the manager image.
+To do so, run `docl run`, then `docl ssh` to make the required changes.
+Afterwards, run `docl save-image` to override the existing image with your changes.

+* All commands that operate on containers accept an optional `--container-id` flag, in case there is need to operate on a different container than the one most recently started.
+To get the id, run `docker ps` and locate the relevant container.

+* To start a plain CentOS container that can be manually bootstrapped on, run `docl prepare`.
+An inputs file that is suitable for bootstrap will be generated as well as part of this command.

+* By default, `docl run` uses a docker image named `cloudify/centos-manager:7`.
+There may be cases where you'll want modifications you made in `save-image` not to override the default image.
+In these cases, you can supply the `--tag` flag to the `save-image` command with your own name, and then, supply the same `--tag` flag when you run `docl run`.